wltrimbl/cmsc13600-course-materials/docs/HW-1-Python.md

 (Yes, you may use argparse if you find it helpful.
 No, you don't need to handle errors like file doesn't exist or argument doesn't exist elegantly.)

 ##  Step 2.
-Merging content from mutliple creators.
+Merging content from multiple creators.

 1. When you have an adequately working samplit-username.py script, add it to your git repository.
 (This entails git add, git commit, and git push).

 2. Find a partner and authorize your partner to access your repository on github.
+This is on the website, behind "Settings" and "Collaborators" buttons.
+You need to give your partners "write" access.

-3. Add your partner's repo to the list of **remote**
+3. Add your partner's repo to the list of **remote**s

 ```
 git remote add partner  git@github.com:CMSC13600-Aut2024/cmsc13600-project-partnerusername.git